Cars Simplified: Everything Automotive Explained

 Stranded Wire

 Stranded wire has multiple pieces in it, which makes it easier to work with and allows chemicals (such as solder, used to hold wire to other components) to seep in to the ends.
 Some wires are so thick that they must be made stranded, or else they would be rigid or would bend with too much difficulty.
-Because of their flexibility, stranded wire the most common type found under the hood.
+Because of their flexibility, stranded wire the most common type found under the hood and throughout the vehicle.

 Conductive Material